IW0N/TelegramBotProject/README.md

 </ul>
 </p>
 <h3>Owner</h3>
-<p>Sometime administrators execute self work badly.
+<p>Sometime administrators execute them self work badly.
 In this case you can ban administrator.
 Also you can on/off recruitment of new super users</br>
 Commands:
 <ul>
 <li>Commands of regular user, redactor and administrator</li>
 <li>/editRightLevel - allow to increase or decrease in rights</li>
-<li>/switchNSUA - switch new super user acceptance</li>
+<li>/switchNSUA - switch new super users acceptance</li>
 </ul>
 </p>